wealthy/wealthy-mcp/README.md

 ## Support

-For support, please open an issue in the GitHub repository or contact the maintainers.
+For support, please open an issue in the GitHub repository, contact the maintainers, or email Parth at parath.singh@wealthy.in.